 Currently, 91 percent of the 18.3 million US veterans are men while 9 percent are women.
-However, women increasingly comprise a higher proportion of Post-9/11 veterans and are the fastest growing veteran cohort.
+(It is estimated that 134,000 American veterans are transgender, and over 15,000 trans people are serving in military today.)
+However, women increasingly comprise a higher proportion of post-9/11 veterans and are the fastest growing veteran cohort.
 Their numbers will continue to grow as more women choose to serve in the US military.
 By 2045, the share of women veterans is expected to double to 18 percent, and the number of women veterans is projected to increase from the latest estimate of 1.6 million to 2.2 million.
 The number of veteran men, on the other hand, are projected to drop by almost half from 16.6 million to 9.8 million in 2045.
 In light of these facts, it is important to ask a woman if she was in the military and about her potential exposures during her military service.
 While there are many commonalities between men and women veterans, there are important differences in experience, physical and mental health challenges and access to resources that must be recognized.
-The term “military-civilian divide” is often used to point out the isolation of a small sector of our population who have served from culturally competent services, and as a barrier to re-integration into civilian life.
-This is doubly true for women veterans who have also been underserved or excluded from veteran status, services and culture.
+The term “military-civilian divide” is often used to point out the isolation of a small sector of our population who have served and as a barrier to re-integration into civilian life.
+This is doubly true for women veterans who have also been underserved or excluded from veteran status, services, and culture.

-There are also more than one million LGBTQ+ veterans, including 134,000 transgender individuals.
+There are also more than one million LGBTQ+ veterans, including 134,000 transgender veterans.
 Technically, transgender veterans have access to all medically necessary services at the VA other than gender confirmation surgery.
 However, overall LBGTQ+ veterans receive less routine and preventive care than other veterans, have higher rates of sexually transmitted diseases, increased incidence of some cancers, and have generally poorer health.
-In addition, LGBTQ+ veterans have higher rates of substance abuse, and smoking.
-Importantly, they not only face more discrimination and stigmatization, they also face higher rates of trauma, and are consequently at greater risk for mental health conditions.
+In addition, LGBTQ+ veterans have higher rates of substance use.
+Importantly, not only do they face more discrimination and stigmatization, they also face higher rates of trauma, and are consequently at greater risk for mental health conditions.